zodac/ScreenshotService/README.md

 #### builder_java
-    A small container with maven and JDK installed, which takes the source code and generates the output EARs.
+    A small container with maven and JDK 11 installed, which takes the source code and generates the output EARs.

 #### wildfly
-    The Wildfly application server, which deploys any EARs built in the shared volume by the 'builder_java_8' container.
+    The Wildfly application server, which deploys any EARs built in the shared volume by the 'builder_java' container.

 #### selenium-hub
     The Selenium hub that Wildfly will send requests to, that forwards to the browser-specific container.